-Monoclonal antibodies are a set of antibodies that are target-specific against one single source of antigen.
+Monoclonal antibodies are a set of antibodies that target specific (single-source) antigens.

-A recent development in cell biology has allowed the fusion of different cells to form a “hybrid’ cell.
+Advancements in cell biology have led to the fusion of different cells to form a “hybrid’ cell.

 These hybrid cells express the properties of both parental cell lines.

-Since the clone is derived from the fusion of a single differentiated (antibody-forming) B-cell with a myeloma cell, i.e., it is a clone of a single B-cell.
+The clone derived from the fusion of a single differentiated B-cell (antibody-forming) is a clone of a single B-cell.

 Therefore, such antibodies are known as monoclonal antibodies.
 All molecules of a monoclonal antibody will have the same specificity.

-In 1975, the two scientists Georges Kohler and Cesar Milstein devised a revolutionary method for preparing monoclonal antibodies.
+In 1975, two scientists, Georges Kohler and Cesar Milstein, devised a revolutionary method for preparing monoclonal antibodies.

-This quickly became one of immunology’s key technologies to which they were awarded the Nobel Prize for the same in medicine and physiology in 1984.
+This quickly became one of immunology’s key technologies, and they were awarded the Nobel Prize for the same in medicine and physiology in 1984.

 Production of monoclonal antibodies

-The production of monoclonal antibodies is done by either of two methods.
+Monoclonal antibodies are produced by either of the two methods.

-- In the Vivo method (Using living animals like Mice)
+2. In the Vivo method (Using living animals like Mice).

 In Vitro Method

-- In this method, the monoclonal antibodies are produced by fusing normally activated antibody-producing B-cells with myeloma cells.
+• In this method, the monoclonal antibodies are produced by fusing usually activated antibody-producing B-cells with myeloma cells.

-- And this hybridoma possesses the immortal growth properties of the myeloma cell and antibody-secreting property of the B-cell.
+• This hybridoma possesses the immortal growth properties of the myeloma cell and the antibody-secreting property of the B-cell.

 Isolation of B-lymphocytes